 Invited Expert – Training Course and Support

 The new Erasmus+ Programme, in its Key Action 1 (KA1), supports a new mobility activity called Invited Expert.
-In the same KA1 Application where your school can apply for funds to send their staff and students abroad, you can also invite experts from another Programme country.
-This new mobility activity is particularly useful as it allows not only the teachers who participate in a mobility experience but every teacher from your school to easily take part in a training course in their hometown.
+In the same KA1 Application where your school can ask for funds to send their staff and students abroad, you can also invite experts from another Programme country.
+This new mobility activity is particularly useful as it allows every teacher from your school to take part in a training course directly in their hometown.

 Who is an expert?

-The new Erasmus Program Guide says that an expert can be “trainers, teachers, policy experts or other qualified professionals from abroad who can help improve the teaching, training and learning at the receiving organization” (Erasmus+ Programme Guide 2021 p.
-97).
-The invited experts may provide training to all the staff, helping your school to acquire new skills in teaching practices as well as in organization and management.
+The new Erasmus Programme Guide says that experts are “trainers, teachers, policy experts or other qualified professionals from abroad who can help improve the teaching, training and learning at the receiving organization” (Erasmus+ Programme Guide 2022 p.
+88).
+The invited experts may provide training to all the staff of your institution, helping the teachers in implementing new teaching methodologies as well as transferring good practices in organization and management.

 Why you should invite an expert?